Kunio Kishida: Legacy

+Death

+Kishida died of a stroke in Tokyo during a dress rehearsal for a theatrical production with which he was associated on March 5, 1954.orylines and emotionally variable characters.

 Kishida's career as a theatre director and management of The Literary Theatre introduced Japanese audiences to a number of European and American playwrights: Jean-Paul Sartre, Albert Camus, Jean Giraudoux, Jean Anouilh, Eugene Ionesco, Tennessee Williams, Anton Chekhov, Edmond Rostand, William Shakespeare, Thornton Wilder, Eugene O'Neill, et al.

 The Literary Theatre continues to operate in Tokyo, but the venue no longer follows Kishida's strict policy of staging only politically neutral plays.

 Kishida's openness to allow modern Japanese playwrights the opportunity to have their plays performed produced a slew of vastly diverse playwrights: Tanaka Chikao, Yushi Koyama, Kaoru Morimoto, Yukio Mishima, Sawako Ariyoshi, et al.

 Since 1955, the annual Kishida Kunio Drama Award has been presented by the Hakusuisha publishing house to new playwrights who demonstrate an aptitude for groundbreaking theatrical composition, and it is regarded as Japan's most prestigious award for playwriting.

 Influences

 The majority of Kishida's inspiration originates from his studies of European playwrights and directors: Jacques Copeau, Moliere, Jules Renard, William Shakespeare, Maurice Maeterlinck, Anton Chekhov, Pierre-Augustin Caron de Beaumarchais, Charles Vildrac, et al.

 Despite his criticisms of Japanese theatre, Kishida cited three Japanese playwrights from the Taisho Era whom he believed made significant contributions to the modernization of Japanese dramaturgy: